 Chase Sapphire Preferred

 The Sapphire Preferred card comes with a welcome bonus of 50,000 Ultimate Rewards points after spending $4,000 in the first 3 months.
-You can receive an additional 5,000 UR points if you add an authorized user and they make a purchase in the same time period.
-[Note: Authorized users are not hindered from applying for their own Sapphire Preferred.]
 The $95 annual fee is waived the first year.

 You’re eligible to receive the bonus on the Chase Sapphire Preferred if you don’t currently hold the product, and it’s been at least 24 months since you last received a bonus on the card.
 Also, if you’ve applied for more than 5 credit card products in the last 24 months, you most likely won’t be approved for the Chase Sapphire Preferred (CSP).